ssekabirarobertsims/api.jsonresources.restapi-service/README.md

 GET, PUT, DELETE    /resources/users/resource-id
     provides a single json user resource available on the APIs database basing on provided resource id

 # description

 Mainly this is a simple REST API that handles both the backend and the frontend side or its a MERN or Fullstack API that provides simple jsonp or json data resources that can be used to test out projects that handle fetching either using axios or the fetch api or any other resource in order to access data using HTTP/HTTPS methods.
 It use MySQL as a database on the backend, node.js and express.js for server rendering and react.js library for frontend

 # developers and teams

-This an api created by a mern stack developer robert sims and tested out by a team of node and express.js developers created in 2024 and published, you can get robert sims a mern stack developer on <https://www.github.com/testgithubrobert> on his github account to get the source code for this api
+This an api created by a software engineer robert sims and tested out by a team of node and express.js developers created in 2024 and published, you can get robert sims a software engineer on <https://www.github.com/ssekabirarobertsims> on his github account to get the source code for this api or on his official website <https://robertsims.netlify.app/>